Women's suffrage in Wyoming

-Wyoming was the first place in the world to give all women the ability to vote, although other jurisdictions had already given limited suffrage to women who met various property qualifications.
+Wyoming was the first State to incorporate women's suffrage, although women in the Territory of Utah voted first.
+Other jurisdictions had already given limited suffrage to women who met various property qualifications.
 A U.S. territory in 1869, Wyoming's first territorial legislature voted to give women the right to vote and to hold public office.
-A legislature made entirely of men passed the woman's suffrage bill in 1869 entitled "An Act to Grant to the Women of Wyoming Territory the Right of Suffrage, and to Hold Office.”
+A legislature made entirely of men passed the woman's suffrage bill in 1869 entitled An Act to Grant to the Women of Wyoming Territory the Right of Suffrage, and to Hold Office.
 The territory retained its woman suffrage law even when that law could have jeopardized the Wyoming Territory's application for statehood.
 In 1890, Wyoming became the first U.S. state allowing its woman citizens to vote.

 Historical background

 The push for suffrage in Wyoming began when Wyoming was still part of the Dakota Territory.
 In 1867, completion of the Union Pacific Railroad and the South Pass gold rush resulted in thousands of settlers pouring into western Dakota Territory.
 Wyoming Territory emerged just south of the mountains where the gold rush occurred.
 The new Territory included South Pass, the slow up and downhill rise where people crossed the continental divide for thousands of years along the Sweetwater River.
 Initially, the Sweetwater camps were located in Carter County, Dakota Territory, with South Pass City as the county seat.
 These new mining towns grew quickly and were along the path of the Union Pacific Railroad that used South Pass but was still being built.
 Dakota Territory agreed to cede its western lands to form Wyoming Territory.

 South Pass City remained the seat for the county that would be renamed Sweetwater several months later.
 Since most of the early miners hoped to strike it rich and quickly leave, they had little interest in governance or community services such as street repairs, indigent care, or schools.
 Attempts to erect a jail in South Pass City were defeated twice in special elections.
 The arrival of businesses and the first families in 1868 brought some stability, for these residents wanted to transform the South Pass gold camps into permanent towns.
 Because Wyoming was a territory, all officials were appointed, including the governor, county commissioners, county attorneys, justices of the peace, and town constables.